 - A policy bought outside of super.
 Most life insurance companies will require underwriting upon application.
 This can include both through a written questionnaire and a follow up phone call from the underwriter

 - Group policies and superannuation life insurance.
 Many superannuation and workplace insurance schemes do not require underwriting unless the insured want's to increase their level of cover.

 As a minimum the insurer will require anApplication form and a personal statement with details of;

 - Medical history

-- General questions about the insureds medical history (to assess any chance of suffering a hereditary disease)
+- General questions about the genetic medical history.
+This is done to assess any chance of suffering a hereditary disease.